SteffeyDev/lwasp/README.md

 ## Notes

 * You can reach me for contact at [steffeydev@icloud.com](mailto:steffeydev@icloud.com) with any questions, concerns, etc.
 * Forensics questions are in the CyberPatriot model; only checks the text after “ANSWER: “ (can support multiple answers.)
 * Feel free to read through all of my code, I have tried to comment it as much as needed.
 If you know any amount of python it should be fairly easy to understand and modify to fit your needs.
-* **main.js** is written in javascript using a framework called React, which was created by Facebook in 2013.
+* The scoring report generator is written in javascript using a framework called [React](https://reactjs.org), which was created by Facebook in 2013.
 Feel free to research and learn it, but I have to warn you that just messing with it as plain javascript may not work that well.

+## Contributing

+PRs are welcome!
+I would love some help creating more modules, adding more pre-configured elements in the setup GUI, etc.

+Feature requests and discussions are also welcome!
+I'm always looking for more ways to make LWASP as useful and simple as possible, for both new linux users and linux ninjas.

+Finally, if you want to help port LWASP to RHEL-based or even *BSD systems, I would love to work with you on that as well.
+I've set the system up so that this kind of port should not be too complicated, but extensive testing and validation would be needed.